Happy customers will drive business growth in 2024. Here's why

 The core idea of referral marketing — rewarding your customers for their enthusiasm about your brand — makes your customers feel valued and respected.
 This again fosters trust and a sense of recognition that makes them more likely to buy from you in the future.

 When you start to build a serious referral marketing operation, you’re not just acquiring new customers, you’re tapping into a network.
 Referred customers are 5x more likely to recommend your brand to their friends too, meaning you can extend those relationships of trust and emotional connection way beyond the initial referral.

 Setting this virtuous circle in motion can be a fundamental driver of long-term growth.

 - Create an 8% increase in new customer acquisition (this rises to 30% for those that strategically engineer their referral programmes)

 - Increase spend on first orders by 11% (and 8% on subsequent orders)

 In a time where keeping up with – never mind ahead of – rapidly changing consumer trends can feel like a losing battle, engaging with happy customers to drive referrals is a reliable solution.

-Against an increasingly noisy landscape, these customers help brands cut through the noise and connect with those who match their ideal customer profiles.
-More and more businesses will realise this and implement referral marketing programmes as a result in 2020.
+These customers help brands cut through the noise and connect with those who match their ideal customer profiles.

 After all, the world and marketing trends are ever-changing, but one thing will remain the same: we’ll always listen to our friends.